The quest for realism.

 focal908

-(Ignore the "wiggle" on the LF trace.
-It is due to background high-frequency electrical noise in the dealer's premises where these measurements were taken.)
+(The "wiggle" on the LF trace is electrical noise where these measurements were taken.)

-This is not within that definition of fi+del+it.y - and is the heart of why the MonoPulse design was created.
+It is certianly not within that dictionary definition of "fi+del+it.y" - and is why the MonoPulse was created.

-Here is the trace from a particularly expensive model.
-Again it shows the units setting off in anti-phase, and with the LF unit lagging the HF unit, this time by about 4 centimetres of air path.
+Below is the trace from a particularly expensive model.
+Again it shows the units setting off in anti-phase, and with the LF unit lagging the HF unit, this time by about 4 centimetres of air path - better - but well away from the needed 3mm.

-We emphasise that we did not specially select any loudspeakers to measure - they are very typical top-of-the-market, units, and mostly more expensive than the equivalent MonoPulse models.
+These are randomly selected top-of-the-market, units, and more expensive than the equivalent MonoPulse models.

-It is mentioned in Keith Howard’s article for Hi-Fi News, below, that some hi-fi loudspeaker manufacturers have now, like MonoPulse, adopted in-phase driver connection.
-This change is confirmed by one of our measurements (below), showing that the initial movements of the two units are in the same direction.
+It is mentioned in Keith Howard’s article for Hi-Fi News, (part 2 below) that some hi-fi loudspeaker manufacturers have now, like MonoPulse, adopted in-phase driver connection.
+This change is confirmed by one of our measurement (below), showing that the initial movements of the two units are in the same direction.

 bw805

-But, unfortunately, again the LF unit (red) lags, again by 4cm.
+But, unfortunately, the LF unit (red) still lags by 4cm of air path.
 The activity in the HF unit is all but over before the LF unit responds to the same input.
 This is despite the fact that the HF unit is separately mounted on top, and allegedly "time aligned".

 The situation becomes even worse with three-way designs.
 These have the same timing discrepancy between their HF and MF units.
-Then there is a further delay of the LF unit behind the MF unit, typically up to 20 centimetres of air path, and in the wrong direction.
+Then there is a further delay of the LF unit behind the MF unit, typically up to 200 millimetres of air path, and in the wrong direction.

 It ends up with two of the three units initially going in one direction, and the other the opposite way, and with large timing errors.
-This was true for all the makes of three-way units we tried, and was even worse for those with more than three drivers.
+This was true for all the makes of three-way units we tried - and even worse for those with more than three drivers.

 Shouldn’t the crucial loudspeaker link in the hi-fi chain be faithful to real-life?